Sid-darthvader/Tide_Receipt_Matching/README.md

 ![Feature Distribution Full Data](./Plots/Feature_distribution_only_matches.png)

-We also find that except for the matching features *AmountMappingMatch* & *PredictedAmountMatch* seem to have a good enough correlation with the target variable.
+We also find that except for the matching features *AmountMappingMatch* & *PredictedAmountMatch*, almost all other features seem to have a good enough correlation with the target variable.

 ![image](https://user-images.githubusercontent.com/31122624/123549847-5c5c2980-d788-11eb-9265-5c14b035fd6b.png)